vkbo/novelWriter/docs/source/project_references.rst

 ===============

 A "tag" in novelWriter is a word or phrase that you define as belonging to a heading.
 Tags are set by using the ``@tags`` :term:`keyword`.

+The full format of a tag is ``@tag: tagName, displayName``, where:

+``tagName`` (Required)
+   is a unique identifier of your choosing.

+``displayName`` (Optional)
+   is a display name that can be inserted into headings when you generate your manuscript.
+When you build your manuscript, you can for instance insert the point of view character name into chapter headings.
+By default, the ``tagName`` is used in headings, but if you use a shortened format internally in your project, you can use this to specify a more suitable format.

-The full format of a tag is ``@tag: tagname``, where ``tagname`` is an identifier of your choosing.
-You can only set *one* tag per heading, and the tag has to be unique across all documents in the project.
+You can only set *one* tag per heading, and the tag has to be unique across *all* documents in the project.

-.. versionadded:: 2.2
-   Tags are now case insensitive.

-After the tags have been defined, they can then be referenced in the novel documents, or cross-referenced in other notes. they will also show up in the :guilabel:`Outline View` and in the back-reference panel when a document is opened in the viewer.
+After the tags have been defined, they can then be referenced in the novel documents, or cross-referenced in other notes.
+They will also show up in the :guilabel:`Outline View` and in the back-reference panel when a document is opened in the viewer.

 The syntax highlighter will indicate to you that the keyword is correctly used and that the tag is